 Ontario Business Registry

-The Ontario government has announced that they are launching a new government system for registering and managing a business and many other services not yet available electronically.
+The Ontario government has launched the new Ontario Business Registry (OBR) in Ontario as a new government system for registering and managing a business and many other services that were not available electronically.

 Most of the acts across Ontario have now changed, including the Corporations Act, Business Names Act, Corporation Information Act, Not-For-Profit Corporations Act and Extra-Provincial Corporations Act.
 The acts were changed in 2010; however, the implementation of the changes has taken another 11 years to bring into effect.

-The Ontario Business Registry will take the place of the current ONBIS system with the planned launch on October 19, 2021.
+The Ontario Business Registry has taken the place of the retiring ONBIS system with the launch of the new Ontario Business Registry (OBR) on October 19, 2021.

 As an industry leader, Ontario Business Central has been anticipating this updated system for many years.
-Numerous manual services currently provided by The Ministry of Government and Consumer Services will be moved to the electronic system (OBR), making access much easier for all.
+Numerous manual services historically provided by The Ministry of Government and Consumer Services have been moved to the electronic system (OBR), making access much easier for all.

-Ontario Business Central has been supporting the startup and entrepreneurial communities for 30 years, from starting a business such as a Master Business Licence or Incorporating either a Profit or Not For Profit business to continuing through making changes to those existing businesses, including making amendments such as changing a corporate name, changing addresses, or updating business activity to cancelling or winding down a registered or incorporated business and searching existing business, along with due diligence requests.
+Ontario Business Central has been supporting the startup and entrepreneurial communities for 30 years, from starting a business such as a Business Name Registration formerly a Master Business Licence or Incorporating either a Profit or Not For Profit business to continuing through making changes to those existing businesses, including making amendments such as changing a corporate name, changing addresses, or updating business activity to canceling or winding down a registered or incorporated business and searching existing business, along with due diligence requests.

-We have been working closely with the government of Ontario to begin the transition over to the new system.
-We will be tweaking our website to reflect these changes as provided.
+We have been working closely with the government of Ontario to enhance the new Ontario Business Registry system.
+We Continue to tweak our website to reflect these changes as provided.

 • 90 business transactions will be available online (electronically)